Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Alabama Insights & Trends

-- Alabama has a 4-6 record against the spread while finishing 8-2 overall over its past 10 contests.
+- Alabama has gone 8-2 in its past 10 games, with a 4-6 record against the spread during that span.

-- In their past 10 contests, the Crimson Tide have gone over the total five times.
+- The Crimson Tide have gone over the total in five of their past 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.